beyondthesoftware/logos-v0/README.md

-# logos-v0
+# Logos
-A Metaphorical OS for AI Language Models
+AI doesn't have to be hard